hbmartin/overcast_parser/README.md

 ## Installation / Upgrade

+This can be installed one of two ways:

-This can be installed directly in Pythonista with [StaSh](https://github.com/ywangd/stash)
+First, it can be installed directly in Pythonista with [StaSh](https://github.com/ywangd/stash)

 ```
-pip install overcast_parser --upgrade
+pip install overcast_parser
 ```
-Or copy this entire repo to the Pythonista3 iCloud directory
+Alternately, you can copy this entire repo to Pythonista and start immediately editing demo.py.
+This can be done either with a git tool in Pythonista or, on your Mac, copying this to the Pythonista3 iCloud directory.

 ## Usage